dy/piezo/docs/r&d.md

     + matches array layout
     + it already indexes like that in biquad filter code `x1,x2 = x0,x1`

-## [x] Variables: how do we make var/let/const? -> implicitly; globals are available for read, but not write.
+## [x] Variables: how do we make var/let/const? -> implicitly; globals are available for read, but not write on the first line.

   * The logic: we use global fns directly, so globals should be available without prefixes either: `f()=sin();`
     * we don't redeclare something already available, and we declare something new: `f(a,b,c)=(*d,*e;)`